Electronic/fiber artwork by Phillip Stearns

 —I'll double her wages, Frank replied, quick as a shot, with a wink to Judy, who blushed to the soles of her feet.

 —Then get outta here fast as your feet can carry you, Judy, Mr. Grube said.

 Frank was as good as his word.
-He gave her such an easy job that she wondered if he thought she was an idiot, but she was happy to hide away in the quiet office behind his own at the back of the lot.
+He gave her such an easy job, she wondered if he thought she was an idiot, but she was happy to hide away in the quiet office behind his own at the back of the lot.
 Every day he came in for a chat, to put her at her ease.
 He was such a talker.
 That was why he was so good at selling cars.
-He talked her into filling in at reception before long, and when she protested that she couldn't possibly, looking down at her faded skirt and well-washed sweater, he took her by the two hands and danced her out of the office and into one of the fancy sporty cars, the best in the showroom.
+He talked her into filling in at reception before long, and when she protested she couldn't possibly, looking down at her faded skirt and well-washed sweater, he took her by the two hands and danced her out of the office and into one of the fancy sporty cars, the best in the showroom.

 —Then we're going down town, pretty lady.

 He brought her to State Street, to the famous Marshall Fields.

 —Pick out what ever you want, Frank said grandly.

 Judy had never dared set foot inside the door of Marshall Field's before.
 The doorman intimidated her, the perfumes overwhelmed her, and she hardly dared to lift her eyes.